GluuFederation/docs-ce-prod/docs/source/authn-guide/passport.md

 Besides common social providers, external OpenID Connect Providers can also be supported.
 More specifically, you can enable one OpenID Provider and be up and running in a matter of minutes.

-1. Register an OIDC client at the OP you want to support.
-Set its redirect URI value to `https://your-gluu-host/passport/auth/openidconnect/callback`

 1. In oxTrust navigate to `Configuration` > `Manage Authentication` > `Passport Authentication Method`.

 1. Click `Add Strategy` and fill the `strategy` field with the value `openidconnect`.